armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 {{< include "cdaas/desc-plugin.md" >}}

-See the [Architecture]({{< ref "cd-as-a-service/concepts/architecture" >}}) page for an overview of the Armory CD-as-a-Service Spinnaker plugin and how it fits in with Armory Enterprise.
+See the [Architecture]({{< ref "cd-as-a-service/concepts/architecture" >}}) page for an overview of the Armory CD-as-a-Service Spinnaker plugin and how it fits in with Armory CD.

 This guide walks you through the following:

-- Registering your Armory Enterprise environment
+- Registering your Armory CD environment
 - Installing the Remote Network Agent (RNA) on your deployment target cluster
 - Connecting to Armory Continuous Deployment-as-a-Service
 - Installing the plugin